CLina10/CLina10.github.io/README.md

 <a href="https://ibb.co/r5TXzQk"><img src="https://i.ibb.co/mh1P2RJ/start-Picture.jpg" alt="start-Picture" border="0"></a><br/>
 Just a little something which I made for fun.
 Please remember that this is just a prototype.
 <li><a href="https://github.com/CLina10/Flipper">Project on GitHub</a></li><br/>

-## Other Project Ideas
-Some ideas I have for games and their plots.

-### Unnamed Racing Game
-In the universe exists a powerful force called fuelence, but because it’s so powerful the usage of these fuelence is only allowed under certain circumstances.
-One of them is the interdimensional racing tournament (IRT).
-The IRT is hold every century and the only opportunity to compete against each other.
-The winner gets the desirable galaxy trophy and the title of universal-racing-champion.
-<li><a href="https://www.docdroid.net/fXBN0i3/highconceptdocumentunnamedracinggame.pdf">Highconcept document</a></li>
-<li><a href="https://www.docdroid.net/5J4pjYw/gamedesigndocumentunnamedracinggame.pdf">Gamedesign document</a></li><br/>

 ## Contact
 You would like to work or chat with me about games, projects or just for fun?